 I kept going, a German guy told me the lake was only half an hour away, I didn’t think I’d get to the lake before sun-down.
 And knew, by experience, when someone says half an hour they mean much much more!
 But I went for it.

 It was hell of a push up a steeply ascending gravel road, around one mountain, then dropping down towards the reservoir.

 I was dismayed to see that there was barbed wire all the way around the lake, and no way through.
 I remembered Tom Phillips, a guy that rode the Altravesur in February, saying if you want to camp at the lake you have to take a different route.
 I didn’t think it was this lake, I thought it was the next lake, but anyway, I was totally shot-away by now, and needed to rest.

-I wasn’t going to find the lake entrance, it was a few miles away, and anyway, the lakeside was populated with many cows with calves.
+I wasn’t going to find the lake entrance, it was a few miles away, and anyway, the lakeside was populated with many cows with calves and a few bulls.
 I know cows with calves can be dangerous, I have a friend that was in hospital a long time, due to be trampled by cows.

 I was too tired to go on, it was around 8pm by now, and going to be dark soon, so I decided I would setup camp just after the lake, by the side of the gravel road.
 A rather inauspicious first wildcamp for me!

 It was pleasant enough, some mountains were opposite, the meadows and lake behind me.
 A few people passed by, on foot and in cars, but I had no trouble…..until 3:30 in the morning, when torrential rain, thunder and lightning set-in!

 It was fine, not scary at all, but obviously some things get a bit soggy.
 I had a decent night’s sleep, on and off, and waited until it stopped raining around 9am before getting up and packing up.